 If you haven’t faced resistance at some point in your creative process, you must be from a different planet.

 Battling resistance is one of the most human qualities there is.
 Luckily, creative journaling is a way to beat it.
+Another way to help battle resistance is to first establish who you truly are by writing an identity poem.

 How?
 By allowing you to have a safe space to mind-map ideas, visualize stories, and transport thoughts into the tangible, physical realm.